alanjameschapman/pet-image-classifier/README.md

 The next step would be to try transfer learning, but after another review of available pet datasets, it was agreed with the client that an alternative dataset would be used to see if that improved model performance.
 The new dataset is from [Kaggle](https://www.kaggle.com/datasets/amandam1/120-dog-breeds-breed-classification) and contains 20,600 images of dog breeds only.
 This dataset is more suitable for the client's requirements as it contains a better range of dog breeds (120 v 71 directories) and more images per breed (150 vs 30 images).

+### Architecture

+The model's inputs are images of animals and the intended outputs are the species of the animals, along with key info and common diseases based on the animal.

+Transfer Learning, freezing lazers, flatten, inputs and outputs etc.

+### Optimization

+Adam optimizer, learning rate, batch size, epochs, callbacks, early stopping, dropout, etc.

 ## Epic 5: Evaluation